Collaboration with Nazi Germany and Fascist Italy: Lithuania

+Bulgaria

+The history of Bulgaria during World War II encompasses an initial period of neutrality until 1 March 1941, a period of alliance with the Axis powers until 8 September 1944, and a period of alignment with the Allies in the final year of the war.
+With German consent, Bulgarian military forces occupied parts of the Kingdoms of Greece and Yugoslavia which Bulgarian irredentism claimed on the basis of the 1878 Treaty of San Stefano.[1][2]
+Bulgaria resisted Axis pressure to join the war against the Soviet Union, which began on 22 June 1941, but did declare war on Britain and the United States on 13 December 1941.
+The Red Army entered Bulgaria on 8 September 1944; Bulgaria declared war on Germany the next day.

+As an ally of Nazi Germany, Bulgaria participated in the Holocaust, contributing to the deaths of 11,343 Jews from the occupied territories in Greece and Yugoslavia.
+Though its native 48,000 Jews survived the war, they were subjected to discrimination.[3]
+However, during the war, German-allied Bulgaria did not deport Jews from the core provinces of Bulgaria.
+Bulgaria's wartime government was pro-German under Bogdan Filov, Dobri Bozhilov, and Ivan Bagryanov.
+It joined the Allies under Konstantin Muraviev in early September 1944, then underwent a coup d'état a week later, and under Kimon Georgiev was pro-Soviet thereafter.

 Czechoslovakia

-Partition of Czecho-Slovakia, 1938-39: Sudentenland in medium shade of purple (mauve); cessions to Hungary in beige.
+Partition of Czecho-Slovakia, 1938–39: Sudetenland in medium shade of purple (mauve); cessions to Hungary in beige.

 Sudetenland

-Konrad Henlein, a populist strongman who represented the sizable German minority of the Sudetenland border region, actively sought a Nazi invasion of Czechoslovakia. and his efforts arguably triggered the Munich Agreement After the invasion he administered the Nazi deportations that sent Jews to Theresienstadt Ghetto, almost none of whom survived.
+Konrad Henlein, a populist strongman who represented the sizable German minority of the Sudetenland border region, actively sought a Nazi invasion of Czechoslovakia and his efforts arguably triggered the Munich Agreement.
+After the invasion he administered the Nazi deportations that sent Jews to Theresienstadt Ghetto, almost none of whom survived.
 For example, 42,000 people, mostly Czech Jews, were deported from Theresienstadt in 1942, of whom only 356 survivors are known.
 Henlein also tried to expel all Czechs from the Sudetenland, but the neighbouring Protectorate of Bohemia-Moravia refused to accept them and he was informed that the need of the area's factories for labour outweighed such ethnic policies.

 Protectorate of Bohemia and Moravia

-When the Germans annexed Czechoslovakia in 1938 and 1939, they created the Protectorate of Bohemia and Moravia from the Czech part of pre-war Czechoslovakia It had its own military forces, including a 12-battalion 'government army', police and gendarmerie.
+When the Germans annexed Czechoslovakia in 1938 and 1939, they created the Protectorate of Bohemia and Moravia from the Czech part of pre-war Czechoslovakia.
+It had its own military forces, including a 12-battalion 'government army', police and gendarmerie.
 Most members of the 'government army' were sent to Northern Italy in 1944 as labourers and guards.
 Whether or not the government army was a collaborationist force has been debated.
 Its commanding officer, Jaroslav Eminger, was tried and acquitted on charges of collaboration following World War II.
 Some members of the force engaged in active resistance operations while in the army, and, in the waning days of the conflict, elements of the army joined in the Prague uprising.